My Career Advancement Account Frequently Asked Questions for Schools

 Which school officials can make a My Career Advancement Account Scholarship program participation decision?

-Assuming the school meets eligibility and accreditation requirements, leaders with decision-making authority at the school will make the final decision regarding My Career Advancement Account Scholarship program participation.
+Assuming the school meets eligibility and accreditation requirements, leaders with decision-making authority at the school will make the final decision regarding the My Career Advancement Account Scholarship program participation.

 School officials in the following offices should discuss the program participation requirements outlined in the documents on the My Career Advancement Account Spouse Portal ‘For Institutions’ page: